Test – Redout 2: futuristic elitism

 Ultimately, it’s hard not to be disappointed by the new features brought by this Redout 2.
 The foundations of the first part were solid.
 The novelties brought by this second episode are difficult to convince.

 Redout 2 may be sold at a very attractive price (€29.99), be visually very successful and offer fairly rich content, the title is however intended for a very elitist audience.
 Do not expect to find an alternative to Wipeout, Redout 2 plays in a completely different race.
-And if it will please some players, we can’t help but think that the Italian studio could have made its game accessible to a wider audience by readjusting the difficulty of its game…
+And if it will please some players, we can’t help but think that the Italian studio might have made its game accessible to a wider audience by readjusting the difficulty of its game…

 Conclusion